Skip to main content

-Watch the history of Pizza Hut in this nostalgic documentary
+Watch the History of Pizza Hut in This Nostalgic Documentary

 In 1968, the Carney brothers, Frank and Dan, borrowed $600 from their mother.
 They planned to open a small pizza shop in their college town of Wichita, Kansas.